Table of Contents

 To evaluate a new pricing strategy, we need counterfactual acceptance probabilities.

-The framework uses a simple monotonic behavioural assumption:
+The evaluation framework uses a simple monotonic behavioural assumption within a single product offer:

 That gives us three regions for a model-recommended price $M$.